stelzinga/MF/Management_Framework.md

 Etc.

 Effectively, Compliance is concerned with a specific form of Risk mentioned under [## Operations]: Regulatory Risk.

+Compliance has the following deliverables:
+- @@@
 ________________________________________
 ## Legal
 The Business Function called Legal is concerned with the assessment of contractual obligations the Venture engages or envisages to engage with Stakeholders (internal as well as external) or, the assessment of any obligations applicable to the Venture by virtue of it being incorporated or operating out of a country.
 This also involves anything related to the obligations that weigh upon legal entities involved in the Venture.

-The scope of Law is thus very large.
+The scope of Law is large.
 It includes any contract (including disclaimers within contracts) like employment contracts, contracts with Suppliers like Service Level Agreements, contracts linked to the Services offered to Clients.
 It also includes any legal action of the Venture against a breach of such contract, but also any Legal action of anyone against the Venture for breach of contract or legal obligations.

 Deliverables for legal are:
 - Legal Opinions
 - Litigation
+- Incorporation
-- Incorporation and Legal Entity analysis
+- Entity Structure Management
 ________________________________________
 ## Tax
 The Business Function Tax is concerned with the assessment of tax obligations the Venture is required to comply with as part of its role in the Environment, including arm's length principles across wholly or partially owned legal entities in different countries involved in the Venture.
+Tax has the following deliverables:

+### @@@
 ________________________________________
 ## Procurement
 Procurement a.k.a.
 Supply Chain Management a.k.a.
 Purchase is the Business Function concerned with defining which Suppliers would be best suited to provide Assets and Services and possibly even Staff (in the form of Consultants), and attracting and retaining these Suppliers, whilst controlling the Cost and Risk related to the Suppliers.
+Procurement also includes the actual purchase of Assets and payment to Suppliers.
+Procurement has the following deliverables:

+- Supplier Onboarding
+- Purchase Management

+### Supplier Onboarding
+@@@ includes Supplier Review

+### Purchase Management
+@@@

 ________________________________________
-## Communications
-Communications is the Business Function occupied with the general brand name of the Venture both external and internal.
-________________________________________
 ## Marketing
 Both Marketing and Communications deal with communicating to Stakeholders.
 They differ in the target groups.

-### Marketing
 Marketing is the Business Function concerned with intentionally stimulating demand for and purchase of goods and services for existing or future Clients.
 It includes defining target *Clients*, attracting them and retaining them.
 Defining Clients involves establishing the Services and/or Products the Clients desires/needs as well as pricing those services/products and establishing how to advertise the Venture's capabilities to deliver the Services/Products in a manner optimal for the Client.
 From a Management perspective the Sales activity is part of Marketing.
 In many cases, Sales and/or Marketing are considered Activities instead of Business Functions.

 Key deliverables of Marketing are the following: